 Rear door toward the roof line

-Set the swing-door end of the unit facing the eave to align your walk-in loading with the primary ground-throw path.
+Set the swing-door end facing the eave where your crew works so walk-in loading and ground-throw share one clear path.

 Surface protection